bouchec66/RouteMind/README.md

 ## Long-Term Vision

-As we look to the future, this project aims to evolve into:
+This project aims to evolve into:

-- **Open-Source Protocol for Model Chaining:**
+- **An Open-Source Protocol for Model Chaining:**
   Developing a standardized protocol, tentatively named *LLMCast* or *ChainML*, to facilitate seamless integration and communication between diverse language models.

-- **Standard Adapter Library Between Open Models:**
+- **A Standard Adapter Library Between Open Models:**
   Creating a comprehensive adapter library that enables interoperability among various open-source models, enhancing flexibility and usability.

-- **Green AI Toolkit with Live Token Cost & Energy Estimation:**
+- **A Green AI Toolkit with Live Token Cost & Energy Estimation:**
   Building a toolkit focused on sustainability, providing real-time insights into token costs and energy consumption to promote environmentally conscious AI development.

-By striving towards these objectives, we aim to contribute meaningfully to the AI community, emphasizing collaboration, standardization, and sustainability.
+Achieving these objectives will contribute meaningfully to the AI community by emphasizing collaboration, standardization, and sustainability.

 ## 📁 Project Structure